Simple seasonings boost flavor and roasting brings out the natural sweetness of these easy-to-prepare Roasted Brussels Sprouts with Parmesan!

 These sound delicious , love Brussels Sprouts

-Love Brussels sprouts!
-These look good!
+Love Brussels sprouts.
+These were good!

 Love Brussels Sprouts, and love roasted veggies.
 I think they're one of the few I've never roasted...thanks, Sam!